nschucky/nschucky.github.io/_posts/2021-04-20-swiftui-tabbar-with-uiviewcontroller.md

 comments: true
 ---

-It's 4/20 4:20 PM in California and after procrastinating for 5 years, here's my first blog post where I'll be covering how to:
+After procrastinating for 5 years, here's my first blog post where I'll be covering how to:

 - Set a SwiftUI View as the AppCoordinator's `rootViewController`  with **UIHostingController**.
 - Use a Custom SwiftUI TabBar with **UIViewController** as child.
 - Avoid reloading **UIViewController** when switching tabs.

-*Disclaimer*
+> ***IMPORTANT**: This post is dedicated to all Tesla owners in California who doesn’t have a custom license plate, you’re the resistance in our doomed civilization!*

-> This post is dedicated to all Tesla owners in California who doesn’t have a custom license plate, you’re the resistance in our doomed civilization!
+> ***ALSO IMPORTANT**: my poor vocabulary will probably annoy you, but since you’re already here, keep reading, i’ll be brief*

 ## Set a SwiftUI View as your AppCoordinator root